 Advertisements

-An Analysis of the Meaning of the Numerous Parakeets and Pelicans
+Devouring Talent: The True Meaning of the Parakeets and Pelicans

 A heading with the catchphrase 'Devoured, Loved, and Devour' superimposed on a background blending the Parakeet King, wearing a crown and red robe and pointing, with another green parakeet, from the movie 'The Boy and the Heron.'